Explicit Acyclic Models and (Co)Chain Operations: Review of Acyclic Models

+For three or more simplicial set variables, one also has functorial maps relating tensor products of chain complexes and chain complexes of products of simplicial sets, directly defined using our preferred contractions of multiple tensor products of normalized chains on simplices or normalized chains on multiple products of simplices.
+Uniqueness theorems for maps produced by our procedure trivially imply without any formulas that the multivariable maps agree with any way of associating and composing two variable maps.
+Thus, the classical $AW$ and $EZ$ maps are fully associative.
+An obviously stated commutativity property also holds for the $EZ$ map, which again we prove without any formulas.\footnote{In more sophisticated language, the associativity and commutativity results we prove, without any formulas, for our recursively defined maps exactly say that the assignment of $N_*(X)$ to simplicial sets is a symmetric monoidal functor from the category of simplicial sets to the category of chain complexes.}\\

-We point out that some texts write down formulas for $AW$ and $EZ$, followed by rather awkward proofs that they are chain maps.
-Our procedure recursively defines functorial chain maps using explicit contractions of models, then observes without much work that these functorial chain maps are given by the classical $AW$ and $EZ$ formulas.\\
+Repeating somewhat, we point out that various texts write down formulas for $AW$ and $EZ$, followed by rather awkward proofs, at least in the $EZ$ case, that they are chain maps and are associative.
+Our recursive procedure easily defines functorial chain maps, using explicit contractions of models, then observes without much work that these functorial chain maps are associative and are given by the classical $AW$ and $EZ$ formulas.
+This {\it proves} the $AW$ and $EZ$ formulas are associative chain maps.\\

 Of course the recognition of the abstract acyclic model method in the early 1950's was a major conceptual advance in algebraic topology.
 It explains rather quickly many things, such as why the cohomology of a space is a (skew)-commutative graded ring.
 The ring structure was initially regarded as sort of a mystery, dependent on properties of odd little formulas.
 Acyclic models instantly gives diagonal approximations, unique up to chain homotopy, and the associativity and commutativity of the cohomology product becomes obvious.
-On the other hand, the fact that a cochain complex itself is a differential graded algebra, that is, with good cochain formulas multiplication is strictly associative and the coboundary is a derivation, was recognized as important.
-So some diagonals are better than others.
-Before even calculating the formulas, the explicit contraction based method we use to define maps trivially yields that the $AW$ and $EZ$ maps are strictly associative, $EZ$ is strictly commutative, and $AW \circ EZ = Id$.\\
+On the other hand, the fact that a cochain complex itself is a DGA algebra, that is, with good diagonal formulas multiplication is strictly associative and the coboundary is a derivation, was recognized as important. {\it So some diagonals are much better than others.} \\